-109. Canada had the responsibility of designing, funding and overseeing the child welfare program and other essential health and social services at issue during the Class Period.

-110. Throughout the Class Period, Canada owed a common law duty of care to the plaintiff nations and the other Class Members to take steps to sufficiently fund and operate First Nations child and family services and the operational and other costs of child and family and other essential services, including by ensuring that reasonably appropriate Prevention Services, child and family services, and other essential services were made available and provided to First Nations children and families.

-111. Canada owes a duty of care to the Class in funding and otherwise administering child and family services and other essential services.
+- Canada had the responsibility of designing, funding, and overseeing the child welfare program and other essential health and social services at issue during the Class Period. - to the plaintiff nations and the other Class Members to take steps to sufficiently fund and operate First Nations child and family services and the operational and other costs of child and family and other essential services, including by ensuring that reasonably appropriate Prevention Services, child and family services, and other essential services were made available and provided to First Nations children and families. - Administering child and family services and other essential services.
 This duty arises out of Canada's unique constitutional relationship detailed above, which creates a close and trust-like proximity between Canada and First Nations peoples.

-112. It is reasonably foreseeable that Canada's failure to take reasonable care might harm First Nations children and families, as well as the Class.
-It is also reasonably foreseeable that Canada's inaction and avoidance of its duties would harm the Class, particularly with respect to the Class's cultural, traditional, and linguistic rights.

-113. Canada was required to fund child and family services and other essential services in a manner that: (i) did not discriminate against First Nations; and (ii) prioritized support for and preservation of First Nations traditions, culture and language.

-114. Separate and apart from its duties to the affected First Nations individuals, Canada owed this duty of care to First Nations as nations.
+- 111.121.
+It is reasonably foreseeable that Canada's failure to take reasonable care might harm First Nations children and families, as well as the Class.
+It is also reasonably foreseeable that Canada's inaction and avoidance of its duties would harm the Class, particularly with respect to the Class's cultural, traditional, and linguistic rights. - Canada was required to fund child and family services and other essential services in a manner that: (i) did not discriminate against First Nations; and (ii) prioritized support for and preservation of First Nations traditions, culture and language. - 113.
+Separate and apart from its duties to the affected First Nations individuals, Canada owed this duty of care to First Nations as nations.